JackSzwergold/Preworn-Main/tutorials/mamp1.md

 ### Adjusting resource limits & error reporting.

-In general, the simplest resource limit adjustment you should make is to 'memory_limit'.
+Server resources are idiosyncratic from server to server and from application to application.
+In general, the simplest resource limit adjustment you should make is to `memory_limit` so your PHP scripts don’t bomb out due to lack of memory.
+So look for the *Resource Limits* section of the PHP ini configuration that looks like this:

-	max_execution_time = 30     ; Maximum execution time of each script, in seconds
-	max_input_time = 60	; Maximum amount of time each script may spend parsing request data memory_limit = 32M      ; Maximum amount of memory a script may consume (8MB)
+	max_execution_time = 30;
+	max_input_time = 60;
+	memory_limit = 32M;

-Change 'memory_limit' to something like 64M
+And change the `memory_limit` value to something like **64M**:

-	; memory_limit = 32M      ; Maximum amount of memory a script may consume (8MB)
+	; memory_limit = 32M;
-	memory_limit = 64M      ; Maximum amount of memory a script may consume (8MB)

-Adjusting 'error_reporting' so you don’t go nuts when debugging.
+	memory_limit = 64M;

+Once that is done, look for the *Error handling and logging* section of the PHP ini configuration and adust `error_reporting` so you don’t loose your mind due to excessive warnings, errors & notices poppping up when debugging.
+The `error_reporting` should look something like this:

 	error_reporting = E_ALL

-I generally change that to be anything but 'strict' notices.
+I generally change that to report anything but `strict` notices like so:

 	; error_reporting = E_ALL
 	error_reporting = E_ALL & ~E_STRICT

-Adjusting 'display_errors' to 'On' so you can actually see errors in the browser.
+Also adjusting error reporting so you can actually see errors as they happen in the web browser—rather than having to read the output in the `php_error.log`—is a good idea.
+Just do a search for the `display_errors` which should look like this:

 	display_errors = Off

-Not much else to say about that.
+And change that from **Off** to **On**:

 	; display_errors = Off
 	display_errors = On

-Now with all that done, restart MAMP & then edit the main index.php file on the page.
+Now with all that done, restart MAMP so the PHP ini configuration file is properly reloaded with the new settings.
+Remember, PHP is a module in Apache.
+So when you restart MAMP, you are restarting Apache & thuse forcing the PHP ini configuration file to be reloaded.

+All of those settings basically make your life easier as a developer.
+But they don’t really show up as anything fancy in the web browser.
+So with that said, might as well start the life of your newly setup MAMP environment with a simple “Hello world!” program.
+Just create a basic `index.php` file like so:

 	bbedit /Applications/MAMP/htdocs/index.php

+And then copy in this short but sweet PHP script into that file:

 	<?php